ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

+Stop donating to Non-Profits.
 I know, how can I make such a bold request with all the good work non-profits are doing in our community and world.
-But hear me out so you can make even a bigger impact with your resources then what most people are doing today.
+But hear me out so you can make even a bigger impact on your resources then what most people are doing today.

-I have a host of clients who are very philanthropic and their checkbooks demonstrate it.
+I have a host of clients who are very philanthropic and their checkbooks demonstrate it by donating to non-profits.
 And one of the parts of my role as their financial advisor is to help them fulfill their goals by helping causes they are passionate about.
 It’s so cool when we discuss how they want to impact the world and how to best achieve that.

 Over the years we developed a gifting philosophy for “Julie.”
 Who and what did she feel passionate about and where did she truly want to impact while living or even after her death.
 We now have clarity and she stopped giving to every charity so we could become even more impactful.
 But we had one more step which wasn’t going to be easy.